shohel02/OpenStack_Threat_Modelling/keystone/Formatted_Output/Keystone_ThreatAnalysis_PolicyEngine.md

 <a name="system"/>
 ###System Overview
 ####Application version
-Keystone Havana Stable Release
+Keystone Havana Stable Release.

 ####Application Description
 The Keystone policy service provides a role-based authorization engine.

 Various components in the system require different actions to be performed based on a user's authorization.

-The DFDs are based ‘Adding Users, Tenants and Roles with python-keystoneclient’ http://docs.openstack.org/grizzly/openstack-compute/admin/content/adding-users-tenants-and-roles-with-python-keystoneclient.html
+The DFDs are based on  the operations of ‘Adding Users, Tenants and Roles with python-keystoneclient’. http://docs.openstack.org/grizzly/openstack-compute/admin/content/adding-users-tenants-and-roles-with-python-keystoneclient.html

-*Only users with admin credentials can administer users, tenants and roles.
+NOTE: Only users with admin credentials can administer users, tenants and roles.
 You can configure the python-keystoneclient with admin credentials through either the authentication token, or the username and password method.

 ####Additional Info

 <a name="implementation"/>
 ###Implementation Overview
 ####Major Components
-Assert Admin
+- Assert Admin

-Policy Engine for Keystone
+- Policy Engine for Keystone

-Common Policy Engine.
+- Common Policy Engine.

 ####Dependent components
-Policy file (policy.json is only considered)
+- Policy file (policy.json is only considered)

-Keystone configuration file.
+- Keystone configuration file.

 ####Description